Other Scottish Country Dances for this Day

 Today's Musings, History & Folklore

-Apart from being a Scottish Country Dancer, are you a nudist, naturist or like Mark Twain, a "textilist"?
-To clarify, nudism is the act of being naked, while naturism is a lifestyle which at various times has embraced nature, the environment, respect for others, self-respect, crafts, healthy eating, vegetarianism, teetotalism, non-smoking, yoga, physical exercise and pacifism as well as nudity!
-The term "textilist" is used by nudists to refer to those who prefer to remain clothed.
+If you wouldn't give up your kilt and Prince Charlie for anything, you may fall under the category of being a "textilist", a term used by nudists to refer to those who prefer to remain clothed.
 This humorous and light-hearted dance by John Drewry, was inspired by a dance weekend at which he was teaching.
 When two of the dancers at the Morland Scottish Country Dance Week were walking near Ullswater, in the Lake District, they met a solitary hiker - wearing a straw hat, a rucksack, climbing boots and nothing else!
-This humorous dance includes notes to "avert your gaze from 4th man" with a cheeky music recommendation of"Cold and Raw" 😉
+This humorous dance includes notes to "avert your gaze from 4th man" with a cheeky music recommendation of"Cold and Raw".
+Tartan Textilists Unite! 😉

 All commentary taken from wikipedia: